-And although there are elements of truth scattered in the legend – as one former girlfriend told the Chicago Tribune in 1988, "he was odd, and different.
-Nobody really understood what he was trying to do” – Dylan's evident contempt for Hibbing ruffled feathers among the townfolk for years.
+There are elements of truth scattered in the legend – as one former girlfriend told the Chicago Tribune in 1988, "he was odd, and different.
+Nobody really understood what he was trying to do" – but Dylan's evident contempt for Hibbing ruffled feathers among the townfolk for years.
 "If Bob Dylan came here to sing tonight, I wouldn't go," a resident told the New York Times in 2004.
 "Bob Dylan doesn't care about Hibbing, so why should we care about him?
 Besides that, I don't like his music."

-“People in this town, they weren't real receptive to him.
+A former classmate told the Telegraph that "people in this town, they weren't real receptive to him.
 I think they were jealous of him, or didn't think he was talented enough.
 That's why he didn't come back, because he was not well received."
 Added another graduate, "He was a little weird.
 He still is."

 Now, she added, Zimmy's has become a hub for the faithful – and a meeting place for friends bound by Dylan's music.
-"People who come here and want to talk about Bob Dylan are the nicest people in the world,” she continued.
+"People who come here and want to talk about Bob Dylan are the nicest people in the world," Stroback-Hocking continued.
 "What happens here is stories.
 People tell their stories.
 They either grew up with him or are related to him.
 It's very intimate, and so is Dylan Days.
 I would never want to get commercial because we would lose the connections we have.
 If I ever met Bob, if he ever showed up, I'd say, 'Thank you for being who you are, because the people who come here are the most amazing people on earth.
 We're lucky.'"

 All in all, it's a pretty sweet vindication for the skinny Minnesota kid whose principal pulled the curtain on his Little Richard cover during the school's talent show in 1956 – and who was reportedly driven out of the '69 reunion after a jealous confrontation between Dylan and some drunken ex-classmates.